 Caris Next Generation Profiling (NGP) uses the power of DEAN (Deliberation Analytics) artificial intelligence and machine learning technology to provide oncologists with the most thorough molecular analysis classification to inform decision making.

-The Caris MDC technology has been demonstrated in accurately predicting tumor lineage for Carcinoma of Unknown Primary (CUP) cases.
+Caris GPSai™ technology has been demonstrated to accurately identify tumor origin using molecular information.
 This is especially important to provide an unequivocal result when there is ambiguity about tissue of origin.
 The use of Caris MDC technology with machine learning algorithms will help to understand non-linear relationships at the molecular level to improve cancer diagnosis and treatments and treatments tailored molecular subtype.

 We explore ways to improve patient care, enhance the healthcare delivery system, and transform precision medicine into reality.